 The Benefits of Ball Games on Child Development

-While games such as soccer and basketball have their place in school, they aren’t the be-all and end-all of ball sports.
+While games such as soccer and netball have their place in school, they aren’t the be-all and end-all of ball sports.
 Playing games such as captain ball and tunnel ball with your students is a great way to help them develop, both physically and mentally, in a smaller team environment.
 This allows skills to be targeted in a more relaxed way.

 Ball game skills such as throwing and catching, rolling, running, and ducking are skills which your students will use their whole lives!

 Other benefits of ball games include:

 - increased social engagement

 - resilience and humility when handling victories and defeats

 Ball Game Drills for Any Age

 Practising these skills is easier when students enjoy what they’re doing!
 Because we know just how great ball skills are for learning, we’ve designed four fun Ball Game Drills – Task Cards for your classroom, ready to download and play!

 These drills are also perfect to use for any age – just increase the distance, ball size or speed of play and students of any age will be having fun.